Living with the Land: Ride experience

+Holiday overlays

+During the EPCOT International Festival of the Holidays, the attraction is transformed into "Living with the Land - Glimmering Greenhouses".
+While the dark-ride portion of the attraction remains unchanged, the greenhouses are enhanced with holiday lighting and decorations, and the narration is updated to describe how the foods produced in the greenhouses are used in holiday celebrations around the world.

 Listen to the Land

 Living with the Land is an updated version of a previous attraction, Listen to the Land.
 Very little was changed between the two versions of the attraction.
 The opening scene, the "Symphony of the Seed", which provided a stylized look at the growth of a plant, was replaced by the opening storm scene.
 Also, the Biotechnology lab was relocated from the exit tunnel to the Creative Greenhouse.
 The Integrated Pest Management Lab is now housed in the space formerly occupied by the Biotechnology Lab.
-The ride has been updated to use an automated guide, not a cast-member.
+The ride has been updated to use an automated narration on each boat, instead of a Cast Member on each boat providing live narration.

 Also, the theme song "Listen to the Land" is no longer used in the attraction, though an instrumental version can still be heard in The Land's exterior background music loop as well the music loop played inside the Garden Grill.
 They are currently using portions of various other pieces, including "Rain Forest Rhapsody" and "Dawn of a New Day".